Quick answer

 • Don't let the studio boutique's convenience remove your ability to exchange.
 Some studio boutiques mark worn or tried-on shoes final sale once they leave the store, even if they were only on the foot for a few minutes.
 Ask the exchange policy before the shoe goes on the foot.
 A boutique that won't exchange a mispriced fit is worse than ordering online from a retailer that will.

 • Don't skip the fit test because you're ordering a reorder.
 Growing feet can be a full size different from six months ago, and dance shoe brands occasionally change their lasts between production runs.
-'Same shoe, same size' is usually correct: but always test on a hard floor before the first class and start an exchange within 24 hours if something is off.
+'Same shoe, same size' is usually correct, but always test on a hard floor before the first class and start an exchange within 24 hours if something is off.